Georgia Layoffs — November 2012

 |---|---|---|---|---|

-Topping the list was Gardner Denver, Inc at its Peachtree City facility, reporting 64 affected workers.
+The largest notice was filed by Gardner Denver at its Peachtree City facility, reporting 64 affected workers.
 Golden Living Southeast Billing Office followed with 53 workers.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.